 On September 12, Lawrence Rubin, Adam Stulberg, and Dima Adamsky will unpack and examine how different states in different regions view strategic stability.

 At the July Spotlight Seminar, Dr. Heather Williams will give a talk on the dynamics of crisis stability in the social media age.

 At the April Spotlight Seminar, Assistant Secretary of State Chris Ford will deliver a talk on biosecurity.

-Registration is now open for the Center for the Study of Weapons of Mass Destruction’s annual symposium, Countering WMD at 25: A Changing World on 19-20 June 2019 at NDU, Fort Lesley J. McNair, Washington, D.C.
+Center for the Study of Weapons of Mass Destruction’s annual symposium, Countering WMD at 25: A Changing World took place on 19-20 June 2019 at NDU, Fort Lesley J. McNair, Washington, D.C.

 Dr. David Wunschel presented examples of current research in the fields of chemical and biological forensics.